dps923/winter2020/notes/week11.md

 ## DPS923 MAP523 Week 11 Notes

-> Thursday, March 26 - online lecture
+> Monday, March 23 - online lecture
-> Monday, March 30 - online help
+> Thursday, March 26 - Test 3, and online help

 A brief introduction to mapping services.
 And, more app-building topics.

 <br>

-### Thursday plan
+### Monday plan

+*Monday, March 23 (after the pause)*

-We will cover these - discuss, show-and-tell, diagram, etc. - in the Thursday class.
+We will cover these - discuss, show-and-tell, diagram, etc. - in the Monday class.
 While some brief notes are included below, be prepared to [take your own notes](/standards#taking-notes-in-class).

 [Introduction to mapping services](location-map-essentials).